tuanlda78202/DLP/efficientdet/README.md

 # Model Zoo

-I provide finetuned DETR models, and plan to include more in future.
+I provide finetuned EfficientDet-D0 models, and plan to include more in future.
 AP is computed on PASVOC 2012val

 <table>
   <thead>